ROCm/aomp/bin/README.md

 build_atmi.sh      -  Builds early release of ATMI for aomp.

+build_hcc.sh       -  Builds the hcc compiler needed by hip

 build_hip.sh       -  Builds the hip host runtimes needed by aomp.

 build_openmp.sh    -  Builds the OpenMP libraries for aomp.